 It had happened to him before.
-When Arthen was ten years old he had witnessed a similar scene when he emerged through the bloodstained cupboard door of his old childhood home, Saomur.
+When Arthen was ten years old he had witnessed a similar scene when he emerged through the bloodstained cupboard door of his old childhood home of Saomur.
 He remembered the bodies strewn around the halls he used to play in.
 The servant’s blank face stared up at him as Arthen struggled to make his way out of the abandoned house, tears stinging his eyelids.
 So many opened eyes, so many ways of being killed.
 He remembered the scene every time his eyes closed ever since.
 The boy had emerged from that carnage and wreckage alone.
 Statues of his grandfathers were torn down.
-The family lineage and history burnt and the ashes had littered the ground.
-He always remembered his final walk out of the house of Saomur, having cried out as many tears as a ten-year-old could.
+The family lineage and history burnt and the ashes had littered the ground around Saomur.
+He always remembered his final walk out of that house, having cried out as many tears as a ten-year-old could.
 The only things he took with him were the clothes on his body and, as always, his mother’s wooden pendant around his neck.

 Attack.
 Loot.
 Eat.
 Burn.

 But now was different.
 There was still the wreckage and there were still the charred remains of Drywood.
 But there was no one left to stare blankly at Arthen.
 Not a single body was left among the smolder and blackened foundations of the village in the sunlight.
 Not even any traces of being dragged through the dirt.
 In the morning sunlight, Arthen was alone in what was once the square of Drywood.